rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 Save the file and quit the text editor.

-Now, check the Nginx syntax with following command:
+Now, check the Nginx syntax with the following command:

     nginx -t